 For over 60 years, Southern Maine Community College has had a rich history of educating and preparing Maine people for jobs vital to Maine's economic prosperity.
 In the last decade, the College has successfully transitioned into a high quality, comprehensive community college.
-With more than 40 degree and certificate programs and serving more than 6,200 students, we are the largest and most diverse institution of the Maine Community College System.
-As the fastest growing community college in New England, SMCC has literally changed the lives of hundreds of thousands of students.
+With more than 40 degree and certificate programs and serving over 7,000 students, we are the largest and most diverse institution of the Maine Community College System.
+As one of the fastest growing community college in New England, SMCC has literally changed the lives of hundreds of thousands of students.